AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Claims Satisfaction

-Allstate scored 691 out of 1,000 in the J.D.
-Power 2024 U.S. Auto Claims Satisfaction Study, placing it ahead of Progressive but still below average.
-Meanwhile, Progressive’s score of 672 placed it second to last among the major insurers evaluated in the study.3 Claims satisfaction measures how policyholders rate their experiences managing the claims process, which includes factors such as speed, fairness, and ease of service.
+Allstate scored 693 out of 1,000 in the J.D.
+Power 2025 U.S. Auto Claims Satisfaction Study, placing it ahead of Progressive but still below average.
+Meanwhile, Progressive’s score of 673 placed it third to last among the major insurers evaluated in the study.
+Claims satisfaction measures how policyholders rate their experiences managing the claims process, which includes factors such as speed, fairness, and ease of service.

-Interestingly, Progressive ranked higher than Allstate on the 2024 CRASH Network Report Card, which evaluates auto shops’ experience dealing with insurance providers.
-None of the 10 largest insurers earned higher than a C+ in this study, but Allstate’s D+ grade is still quite low.4
+Interestingly, Progressive ranked higher than Allstate on the 2026 CRASH Network Report Card, which evaluates auto shops’ experience dealing with insurance providers.
+None of the 10 largest insurers earned higher than a C+ in this study, but Allstate’s D+ grade is still quite low.

 Customer Service

 Allstate ranked higher than Progressive for customer service in most regions, according to J.D.
-Power’s 2024 U.S. Auto Insurance Study, which measures overall customer satisfaction with insurers.
-In many regions, they still ranked below average, while Progressive ranked below average in every region.
+Power’s 2025 U.S. Auto Insurance Study, which measures overall customer satisfaction with insurers.
+Both companies ranked below average in almost every region — the exceptions being California for Progressive, and Florida and New England for Allstate.

 Here’s a breakdown of each company’s score (out of 1,000) by region: